 - Swedish Meatballs (I just make a reduction sauce from stock instead of the gravy method she describes)

-I used to be part of a local chicken CSA that I really liked and they provided us with a monthly bundle of hens, leg quarters, wings, and necks and we just had to pick them up.
+I used to be part of a local chicken CSA that I really liked and they provided us with a monthly bundle of hens, leg quarters, wings, and necks and we just had to go and pick them up.
 Due to various factors (mainly the long drive and cost during a time of no employment), we decided to not renew it, but I’d love to find another good, reasonably priced local source of chicken.
-Until then, we get Mary’s Chicken at Natural Grocers and Azure Standard.
+Until then, we get Mary’s Chicken through Azure Standard (which I appreciate because I can buy it in bulk) and Natural Grocers.

 - One Pan Honey Garlic Chicken and Veggies (I make it slightly differently – you can see my version here)

-- Sheet Pan Fajitas (served with or without grain-free tortillas which are cheaper at Natural Grocers)
+- Sheet Pan Fajitas (served with or without grain-free tortillas)

-- Sheet Pan Teriyaki Chicken with Vegetables (my slightly different version is here)
+- Sheet Pan Teriyaki Chicken with Vegetables (I use coconut aminos instead of soy sauce – my slightly different version is here)

 - Twice Laid (from Irish Traditional Cooking)

-- Poached Salmon with Irish Butter Sauce (this is also good with just melted butter or ghee – from Irish Traditional Cooking)
+- Poached Salmon with Irish Butter Sauce (this is also good with just melted butter – from Irish Traditional Cooking)

 - Salmon Cakes (from Practical Paleo)

-- One-Pan Healthy Sausage and Veggies (omit cheese for dairy-free and we don’t serve this with rice or quinoa)
+- One-Pan Healthy Sausage and Veggies (we usually leave the cheese out and don’t serve it with rice or quinoa)

-- Roasted Spaghetti Squash with Sausage and Kale (omit cheese for dairy-free)
+- Roasted Spaghetti Squash with Sausage and Kale (I used pork sausage instead of turkey sausage)

 - Sausage and Potato Casserole